Higher Order Estimating Equations for High-dimensional Models: First order estimator

 If the preliminary estimators $\hat a$ and $\hat b$ are solely selected for having small errors $\|\hat a-a\|$ and $\|\hat b-b\|$ (e.g.\ minimax in the $L_2$-norm), then it is hard to see why (\ref{EqMARBias}) would be small unless the product $\|\hat a-a\|\|\hat b-b\|$ of the errors is small.
 Special estimators might exploit that the bias is an integral, in which cancellation of errors could occur.
 As we do not wish to use special estimators, our approach will be to replace the linear estimating equation by a higher order one, leading to an analogue of (\ref{EqMARBias}) that is a cubic or higher order polynomial of the estimation errors.

-It may be noted that the marginal density $f$ (or $g$) does not enter into the first order influence function (\ref{EqMARFOIF}).
+As noted the marginal density $f$ (or $g$) does not enter into the first order influence function (\ref{EqMARFOIF}).
 Even though the functional depends on $f$ (or $g$), a rate on the initial estimator of this function is not needed for the construction of the first order estimator.
 This will be different at higher orders.